 | Category | Details |

-| Languages | English + Spanish |
+| Languages | English or Spanish |

-| Curriculum | Northstar Digital Literacy + optional partner curriculum |
+| Curriculum | Northstar Digital Literacy as the base for learning |

-| Cost | Free to the organizations and the participants |
+| Cost | Free to the organizations and the learners |

-| Outcome | Learners build digital confidence, earn credentials, and receive a laptop |
+| Outcome | Learners build digital confidence and workforce readiness skills, earn credentials, and receive a laptop |

 Be a mission-aligned organization